leon4rd/test/README.md

-## I made a belt out of watches once...
-It was a waist of time.
+## I knew a guy who collected candy canes, they were all in mint condition